 You’re probably already pretty familiar with GPS apps, given that they come with practically every smartphone nowadays.
 Apps like Google Maps or Waze make it very easy to find locations and routes.
 Likewise, GPS units are great for areas that lack cell service.

 For this requirement, use whatever GPS device you have handy.
 With either an app or unit, determine your current location, a nearby destination, and the desired route.
-If service is spotty, download the map data ahead of time and use the path on the map as a guide.
+If the service is spotty, download the map data ahead of time and use the path on the map as a guide.
 You can do it! 😀

 First Class Requirements 5a-5d: Nature